 The father of two college-aged children, Ivan Reitman has sustained a 30-year career by sticking to a formula that others would be wise to emulate: He makes movies to attract audiences, not Oscars.

 Still, the last three decades have not been void of accolades.
 Twice honoured with the People's Choice Award, he was also named director of the year by the National Association of Theater Owners, in 1984, and received a special achievement award at the Genies the following year.

-When asked during a recent online interview with The Onion to explain the enduring popularity of Animal House, Ghostbusters, and so many of his other films, Reitman said: "I've always believed in populating my films with characters who we like, who we have some warmth for, who have warmth for each other, who we would like to hang out with, who we emulate in one way or another.
+When asked during an online interview with The Onion to explain the enduring popularity of Animal House, Ghostbusters, and so many of his other films, Reitman said: "I've always believed in populating my films with characters who we like, who we have some warmth for, who have warmth for each other, who we would like to hang out with, who we emulate in one way or another.
 It's not that they all get along, or that they aren't bad people or people we make fun of.
 But at the core, there's a kind of sweetness."